brillout/wildcard-api/docs/intro.template.md

 };
 ~~~

-You can handle errors more precisely using `isServerError` and `isNetworkError`:
+You can handle errors more precisely by using `isServerError` and `isNetworkError`:

 ~~~js
 // Browser